New Statesman: Since 1996

 Cowley was named current affairs editor of the year at the British Society of Magazine Editors awards in 2009, and in 2011 he was named editor of the year in the Newspaper & Current Affairs Magazine Category at the British Society of Magazine Editors awards, while Jon Bernstein, the deputy editor, gained the award for Consumer Website Editor of the Year.
 Cowley had been shortlisted as Editor of the Year (consumer magazines) in the 2012 PPA (Professional Publishers Association) Awards.
 He was also shortlisted for the European Press Prize editing award in January 2013, when the awards committee said: "Cowley has succeeded in revitalising the New Statesman and re-establishing its position as an influential political and cultural weekly.
 He has given the New Statesman an edge and a relevance to current affairs it hasn’t had for years."

 The magazine published a 186-page centenary special in April 2013, the largest single issue in its history.
 It also published two special editions (250 and 150 pages), showcasing 100 years of the best and boldest journalism from its archives.
 In the following year it expanded its web presence by establishing two new websites: May2015.com, a polling data site focused on the 2015 general election, and CityMetric, a cities magazine site under the tagline, "Urbanism for the social media age" and edited by Jonn Elledge.

 It was announced in December 2016 that the Weekend Competition, a feature inherited from The Week-end Review, would be discontinued, for reasons of space.

 The New Statesman took a neutral position in the 2019 general election.
 It was the first time in the magazine's history it had explicitly chosen not to endorse Labour.

-As of 2020, the New Statesman considers itself a "print-digital hybrid" with peak online traffic of over 4 million unique visitors per month, almost a four-fold increase since 2011.
+As of 2020, the New Statesman considers itself a "print-digital hybrid" with peak online traffic of more than 4 million unique visitors per month, almost a four-fold increase since 2011.
 This compares to the magazine's overall circulation of 36,591, and paid-for circulation of 34,451 as of January 2021, the highest level for 40 years.

 At the 2020 British Society of Magazine Editors (BSME) awards, editor Jason Cowley was named Current Affairs and Politics editor of the year for the fourth time, defeating rivals from The Spectator, The Big Issue and Prospect.
 "In increasingly tribal times, Jason Cowley continues to champion independence of thought and diversity of opinion, challenging his audience and producing a magazine that's imaginative, unpredictable and interesting", the BSME judges said on presenting the award.

 The magazine's Spotlight series (which publishes specialist business content) also won the Launch of the Year award, with judges describing the supplements as a "great example of monetising a brand without losing its integrity".
 Following Andrew Marr's leaving the BBC in 2021, he joined the magazine as chief political commentator.

+In June 2024, the New Statesman accidentally spread the false report that Noam Chomsky had died.
+In 2025, Tom McTague took over as editor.